RoniRachmani/Example-Web-App/README.md

 **Development & Deployment**
 - VS Code as the IDE
 - GitHub for version control
-- Google Cloud Platform (GCP) for hosting
+- Google Cloud Platform (GCP) App Engine for hosting

 ## Features